joeatodd/HiDEM/README.md

 ## Compilation ##

-HiDEM can be compiled using one of the compilation scripts in this directory.
+On Cray systems, HiDEM can be compiled using the script `compile.sh`.

-`./compile_cray.sh`
+Additional compilation scripts are located in scripts/compilation.

 ## Input Files ##